Myron Cohen, MD – Director

 Margaret (Peggy) Bentley, PhD- Associate Director for Education

 Peggy Bentley is associate dean for global health in the Gillings School of Global Public Health and associate director of IGHID.
 She serves on advisory boards for a number of University groups, as well as for IntraHealth International.
 She represents UNC on the Global Health Committee of the Association of Schools of Public Health.
-Professor Bentley’s research focuses on women and infant’s nutrition, infant and young child feeding, behavioral research on sexually transmitted diseases, HIV, and community-based interventions for nutrition and health.
+Peggy’s research focuses on women and infant’s nutrition, infant and young child feeding, behavioral research on sexually transmitted diseases, HIV, and community-based interventions for nutrition and health.
 She is an expert in both qualitative and quantitative research methods and the application of these for program development and evaluation.

 Jeff Stringer, MD – Associate Director for Research